explicitcontextualunderstanding/vscodecontext/README.md

 | `vscodeContext.showOnStartup` | Show context on VSCode startup | `false` |
 | `vscodeContext.refreshInterval` | Context refresh interval in seconds | `60` |

-## Generate Context
+## Generate Context with Extension

-You're right, the "missing" status highlights the dynamic nature of VS Code's context.
 To capture a more complete context, you need to actively use VS Code features before running the context extraction command.
 Here's a set of instructions to help generate a more comprehensive context: